Agenda Item

 • Default_avatar

-LCCA Admin over 2 years ago
+LCCA Admin almost 3 years ago

 Support this resolution.
 See attached PDF for the need to reform the way Lake County taxes (canopy or gross receipts) and the burden of the flat taxes.
 This PDF is in addition to the letter send by the LCCA to the Board of Supervisors on 1.24.22 - also attached.